Honghu: Market Economy in the 1950s

-This proved to be a great success: not only the county was fully recovered from the devastation within a year, the average industrial annual growth was 17.7% and average agricultural annual growth was 11.3%.
-In the era where most Chinese peasants were only able to eat meat once a year during the Chinese new year, the local peasantry students at all schools in Honghu county were guaranteed a meal of chicken, a meal of fish, and a meal of meat every week.
-However, the good times would not last long: Li and his colleagues as well as the local population would eventually pay a heavy price for going against Mao's will.
-Li, keenly aware of this, asked the local populace to prepare by stocking grains and other foods at their homes.
+This was successful: the county fully recovered from the devastation within a year, the average industrial annual growth was 17.7%, and average agricultural annual growth was 11.3%.
+Li and his colleagues as well as the local population later suffered for opposing Mao.
+Li, anticipating this, asked the local populace to prepare by stocking grains and other foods at their homes.

 The Great Leap Forward

 In accordance with Mao's Great Leap Forward, the communist party apparatus at prefecture level issued orders on July 4, 1958, to produce forty thousand tons of steel, thirty-six thousand tons of iron, and over half a million people were mobilized for this effort.
 Another three thousand were mobilized to logging in order to meet the fuel demand of making steel and iron.
 Honghu, a county belong to the prefecture could be no exception and Mr. Li Jinyu (李金玉)'s own son, Mr. Li Shutang (李树棠), a student at the time, was among those mobilized.
 After witnessing the furnace hastily built at his son's school, which was completely useless but still functioned due to the political reason, Mr. Li Jinyu (李金玉) only muttered one sentence: "This is a joke!", but he and his colleagues were powerless to stop the foolish policy that was issued by the Chinese paramount leader Mao Zedong.
 Once his son Li Shutang (李树棠) excitedly told him that there average yield of a single hactre of rice reached 100 tons, Mr. Li Jinyu (李金玉) angrily shut his son up by telling the truth: that was the total production of twenty hactres of rice put into one, the propaganda had lied.

-The consequence of Mao's distratrous policy soon appeared: since June 1959, according to official records of the Chinese government, the death of local prefecture numbered 115,844 in 1960, which was more than the double of the average annual death of 50,000.
+The consequence of Mao's disastrous policy soon appeared: since June 1959, according to official records of the Chinese government, the death of local prefecture numbered 115,844 in 1960, which was more than the double of the average annual death of 50,000.
 The price at Honghu county skyrocketed and the number of people becoming ill due to starvation drastically increased.
 Mr. Li Jinyu (李金玉) and his colleague decided to save the local population totaling more than half a million from starvation, which ultimately would doom their fates.